Sinawo/alx-system_engineering-devops/README.md

-This is system engineering devops readme file
+This is ALX system engineering devops projects readme file